jundalisay/superb/content/en/research/schumacher/pool-clearing/part-3.md

   - payments for foreign goods and services*,
   - interest, dividend and amortisation payments on old and new foreign debts, etc.

-> *In Pantrynomics, the deficit country pays through its exports or services, not through the international money market.
+> *In Supereconomics, the deficit country pays through its exports or services, not through the international money market.
 This is because a surplus country might print money to fill its own Clearing Fund.
 However, this will cause inflation and raise the price of its own exports

 Only new capital movements would have to be dealt with specially, whether they arise out of commercial lending or a private capital flight.